jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 ## Opening The Letter Once More

 The heart at rest after its last beat.

 The words still clutched in hand
 squirm and stagger
 through their awkward emotions.

 It's always this way.
 No matter how many times the paper is unfolded,
 the scene played out in imagination.

 Outside wild turkeys glean corn stubble,
 scratch their hieroglyphs into moist soil
 for the young foxes to decipher.

 From the back of pickups
 hunters spotlight anything that glows back,
 teaching their sons how to be men.

-The moon hangs its lantern in the trees,
-spills blood across yellow pine floors
-where cold feet lie in laceless shoes.

-Bats weave between the flights of glowing insects
+Bats dart between the glittering insects
 to where night flows like a river
 into an infinite abyss.

+The moon spills its blood
+across yellow pine floors
+where cold feet lie in laceless boots.

 And you are lost here, lost
-within the memories of an unworthy survivor
+within the memories of an unworthy survivor,
 searching the graffiti-filled catacombs of your mind.

 Somewhere amid these lies you’ll find an everlasting truth.

 ***
 ***